-You are required to contribute towards the project.
-The grant amount will be up to 50 per cent of eligible expenditure.
-Your contribution to the project may include both cash and in-kind contributions.
-Your in-kind contribution can account for 100 per cent of your co-contribution.

-You are responsible for the remaining eligible and ineligible project costs.
+You and your consortia partners are required to contribute towards the project.
+The grant amount will be up to 75 per cent of eligible project expenditure.
+You and your consortia partners are responsible for the remaining eligible and ineligible project costs.